-Example of a cylinder that could not be carried in an enclosed vehicle-
+Example of a cylinder that could not be carried in an enclosed vehicle a 13.5kg cylinder that has a water capacity of 32L

 142 Restriction on carrying cylinders 22L to 25L in enclosed vehicles

 - (1) A person may carry a cylinder with a water capacity of 22L or more, but no more than 25L, in an enclosed vehicle only to transport the cylinder to or from a place where the cylinder is exchanged or filled. - (2) However, subsection (1) does not apply if the cylinder is transported in a part of the vehicle that is- - (a) not enclosed because it is vented to outside the vehicle; and - (b) sealed from other parts of the vehicle that are enclosed.